TheDevNino/acoustics-simulation/README.md

-\section*{Room Acoustics Simulation Program}
+# Room Acoustics Simulation Program

 This project focuses on simulating room acoustics using audio input signals, room impulse responses, and output signals.

-\subsection*{Features}

-\begin{itemize}
+## Features

-  \item Reading audio data and processing it through convolution
+- Reading audio data and processing it through convolution
-  \item Simulating various types of rooms, such as large halls and classrooms
+- Simulating various types of rooms, such as large halls and classrooms
-  \item Command-line user interface
+- Command-line user interface
-  \item Modular program structure for easier extensions
+- Modular program structure for easier extensions
-\end{itemize}

-\subsection*{Requirements}

-\begin{itemize}
+## Requirements

-  \item Python 3.7 or higher
+- Python 3.7 or higher
-  \item Audio libraries such as numpy and scipy
+- Audio libraries such as numpy and scipy
-\end{itemize}

-Feel free to modify the content to fit the specific details of your project.